-Doctor or dentist appointments are the responsibility of the individual student.
+Doctor or dentist appointments must be organized by student themselves.
 A list of doctors is located in the appendix.

 11.4 MEDICAL INFORMATION

 Across most of Europe, including Lower Austria, there is a medium-to-high risk of diseases carried by ticks.
 There are vaccinations available in Austria for some tick-borne infections (meningitis, encephalitis) but not for Lyme disease.
 It is administered by a local physician, but not covered by the state insurance.
 For everyone, whether you take the vaccines or not, a sensible prevention is to always check your body for ticks after outdoor hikes or sports, to remove any immediately and see a doctor if rash or other symptoms appear.